shader-slang/slangpy/README.md

 my_configured_func.call(args)
 ```

-In this case, we could equally allow the hook mechanism to bind to a class, perhaps with an explicit function name, or perhaps through simple inheritance:
+In this case, we could equally allow the hook mechanism to bind to a class, perhaps with an explicit function name:

 ```
 class Scene: